The Frizzled Leek

 I HIGHLY recommend brining your turkey for 12-24 hours before cooking for a super juicy bird.
 Check out my Citrus Turkey Brine Recipe, where I show you just how easy making a brine can be.

 My favorite part about this recipe is that you can leave the turkey in sous vide for up to 24 hours.
-Plenty of time to prepare green bean almondine, Boursin mashed potatoes, cranberry sauce, and gravy.
+Plenty of time to prepare Green Beans Almondine, Boursin Mashed Potatoes, Whole Berry Cranberry Sauce, and Sous Vide Beets.

 Jump to: